pyeventsourcing/eventsourcing/docs/topics/examples/aggregate3.rst

 Aggregate 3 - Explicit trigger and apply
 ========================================

-This example shows the ``Dog`` class used in the tutorial and module docs.
+This example shows another variation of the ``Dog`` aggregate class.

 Like the previous example, this example uses the ``Aggregate`` class from the library.
 Event classes are defined explicitly to match command method signatures.